Statutory expenditure and attribution of VAT

 Comment

-The opinion of the AG is not surprising in rejecting what essentially amounts to a "but for" approach to input VAT attribution.
+The decision is not surprising in rejecting what essentially amounts to a "but for" approach to input VAT attribution.
 It is simply not sufficient to argue that the relevant activities could not have been provided "but for" the relevant expenditure.
 The "direct and immediate" test of input VAT attribution requires a much closer nexus between expenditure and use, such that even a statutory requirement to have in place certain equipment to carry out healthcare services on which the additional services depended was an insufficient link.

 This document (and any information accessed through links in this document) is provided for information purposes only and does not constitute legal advice.
 Professional legal advice should be obtained before taking or refraining from any action as a result of the contents of this document.